Back to Dealfront DigestSales

 • Rank in a company (consider if they’re decision makers or supporters who influence purchase decisions)

-What it could look like:
+What a buyer persona could look like:

-Conducting market research and competitor analysis
+Conduct market research and competitor analysis

-Market research can also help you:
+Market research can also help you to do the following.

 • Get new ideas for product development